Wubuntu88/CarND-Vehicle-Detection/writeup_submission.md

 * 0.35: This did a good job of detecting the cars, but also had the same false positives as the 0.5 threshold.

+As a side note: notice that the two plots on the left have normal-like distributions.
+Very Cool.

 ---